 In cases of severe anxiety, a person may feel as though they're going crazy.
 They may feel as though something is off in reality and the world around them is essentially crashing.
 In some cases, this may cause the world to feel "unreal," as though something is off in the world around them.

 This is known as derealization, and for those who experience it, it can be a frightening symptom of anxiety.
 Derealization is also completely subjective, making the experience sometimes very difficult to understand unless you've been through it.

 Causes of Derealization From Anxiety

 Derealization is incredibly complex.
 It's so complex that it's not entirely clear what occurs in the brain to cause people to enter a trance-like state and feel out from reality.
 It's believed to be one of the body's natural coping mechanisms.
 During intense periods of anxiety (as occurs with panic disorder and other severe stress disorders), the mind essentially decides it's going to tune the world out in order to, at least temporarily, eliminate thinking about the anxiety inducing stimuli.

 Since the mind keeps working during this tune out, the world becomes a place that feels unreal.
 It will almost always - although not always - occur in the peak of anxiety, along with other symptoms that are characteristic of an anxiety disorder.
-Take my anxiety test to learn more about your symptoms, their severity, and your anxiety experience.
+Take my free 7 minute anxiety test to learn more about your symptoms, their severity, and your anxiety experience.

 Trying to Make Sense of a Loss of Reality